 \end{example}

-The following result is easy to prove by inspection, we omit the proof: \begin{prop} Let $E$ be a $L^0$-module.
-If $E$ has the countable concatenation property, then its sum preserves the relative countable concatenation property. \end{prop}
+The following result is easy to prove by inspection, we omit the proof:

+\begin{prop} Let $E$ be an $L^0$-module.
+If $E$ is stable, then its sum preserves the relative stability. \end{prop}

-In virtue of the above result we have that, for a $L^0$-module $E$, the countable concatenation property is stronger than the property of $E$ having sum which preserves the relative countable concatenation property.
+In virtue of the above result we have that, for an $L^0$-module $E$, the property of being stable is stronger than the property of $E$ having sum which preserves the relative stability.
 The following result shows that, in fact, the former is strictly stronger than the latter.